 - Remove Distractions.
 Eat before or after you drive.
 Do not text and drive.
 Talk on the phone later.
 Make sure your full attention is on driving.

 - Slow Down For Road Workers.
 Slow down in work zones.
-Not only are fines higher for speeding, it is unsafe for the workers.
+Not only are fines higher for speeding, but it is also unsafe for the workers.
 If traffic allows, move over to give the workers enough space.

 - Safe Highway Driving.
 Before merging, match the speed of traffic and do so safely.
 Be in the exit lane long before your exit.
 Do not swerve quickly to exit, continue driving to the next exit and backtrack.

 - Maintain Your Vehicle.
 Schedule regular service inspections of your vehicle to prevent breakdowns.
-Make sure your brake lights, signal lights, and head lights are all working.
+Make sure your brake lights, signal lights, and headlights are all working.

 There are countless other safe driving habits not listed here that can be used on the road.
-Driving safely is not only beneficial to your own safety, but other drivers’ as well.
+Driving safely is not only beneficial to your own safety, but other drivers as well.